gzoller/dotty-reflection/README.md

 ```
 In a non-macro implementation (e.g. Scala 2 runtime reflection) if you update Foo in File1.scala you naturally expect sbt to re-compile this file, and anything that depends on Foo, and the changes will be picked up in your program, and all will be well.

-That's **not** necessarily what happens with macros.
-Remember the macro is code that is run at compile-time.
-File2.scala needs to be re-compiled because the RType.of macro needs to be updated if you recompile Foo class.
-Unfortunately sbt doesn't pick this up!
-If you don't know any better you'll just re-run your program after a change to File1.scala and get a spectacular exception with exotic errors that won't mean much to you.
+That's **not** necessarily what happens with macros!
+Remember the macro code is run at compile-time.
+File2.scala needs to be re-compiled because the RType.of macro needs to be re-run if you changed Foo class to pick up your changes.  *Unfortunately sbt doesn't pick up this dependency!*  If you don't know any better you'll just re-run your program after a change to File1.scala, like normal, and get a spectacular exception with exotic errors that won't mean much to you.
 The solution is you need to also recompile File2.scala.

-That does mean you will be doing more re-compiling with macro-based code than you would without the macros, but then that's where all the efficiency and speed come from, so there's a cost in convenience.
+That does mean you will be doing more re-compiling with macro-based code than you would without the macros.
+That's an unfortunate cost of inconvenience, but the payoff is a dramatic gain in speed at runtime.

 ## Status

-At this point the library can inspect quite a lot of things in the Scala ecosystem:
+At this point the library can reflect on quite a lot of things in the Scala ecosystem:

 * Scala 3 Tasty classes (parameterized or non-parameterized) w/annotations
 * Traits (including sealed traits)